krishbiradar/flight-info/README.md

 The file path must be set as an environment variable named 'filePath'.
 This can be defined as a command line variable when starting the application or by creating a properties file within the application.
+Note - the flight info csv is outside the application as we can override the file without building new package. e.g -DfilePath="C:\testData\flight_info.csv"

 ### Usage